DeadWisdom/blazon/README.md

 ## Partial Conversion / Validation

 We can also do "partial" validation.
-Often, you want to represent a partial objec: an object that doesn't have all of its fields.
+Often, you want to represent a partial object: an object that doesn't have all of its fields, even if some are required.
 Whether that's from an update, a PATCH operation, or because you have a representation that is specifically omitting pieces that are memory intensive or too much to put on the wire.
 In most systems you have to represent this with a separate schema, and that causes all sorts of trouble and is just no fun.

 It's real easy, we simply add `partial=True` to our conversion or validation methods, and it simply doesn't run validation with constraints like 'required'.
 Using the `user_schema` from above: